gregp1985/ci-community-center/README.md

 - The Social Media Links section was copied from the [LoveRunning Site Repository](https://github.com/gregp1985/love-running/blob/main/index.html)
 - The README was templated from the [LoveRunning README Template](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md)
 - Fonts 'Ubuntu' and 'Montserrat' were imported through [Google Fonts](https://fonts.google.com/)
+- The CSS code for the colour gradients used was generated on [CSS Gradient](https://cssgradient.io/)

 ### Media